 The respondent will be contacted to schedule the first of two informal academic conduct meetings with the case administrator.
-During the first meeting, the respondent is notified of the particular way in which the Academic Integrity Policy was alleged to have been violated by receiving the instructor's written statement and all supporting documents.
-The respondent also is informed of the procedural rights and provided with relevant excerpts from the Student Handbook.
+During the first meeting, the respondent's procedural rights are reviewed, and the respondent is notified of the particular way in which the Academic Integrity Policy was alleged to have been violated.
+The respondent receives the instructor's written statement with all supporting case documents.
 The respondent may be accompanied by an individual chosen as adviser by the respondent from the student body, faculty, or administrative officers of the College.
-The respondent has the option to discuss the circumstances surrounding the alleged violation(s).
+The respondent has the option to discuss the circumstances surrounding the alleged violation(s) with the case administrator.

-The respondent will schedule the second informal academic conduct meeting.
-If the case administrator has determined that an allegation could lead to a sanction of suspension or expulsion, the respondent will be automatically referred to the Academic Progress Committee for a full conduct hearing.
-For all other alleged violations, the respondent may elect one of three courses of action at the second meeting with the case administrator and retain the right to appeal to the Student Appeals Committee (see grounds for appeal listed in the Appeal Procedures section on page 23):
+The respondent will schedule the second informal academic conduct meeting to elect one of three courses of action, retaining the right to appeal to the Student Appeals Committee.
+(See grounds for appeal listed in the Appeal Procedures section on page 23.)
+Regardless of the choice made by the respondent, if the case administrator has determined that an allegation could lead to a sanction of suspension or expulsion, the respondent will be automatically referred to the Academic Progress Committee for a full conduct hearing.
+The three courses of action are:

-I. The respondent may accept responsibility for the alleged violation and request that the dean of advising and co-curricular programs determine an appropriate sanction while reserving the right to appeal solely on the ground of inappropriate sanction(s) to an Appeal Committee.
+1. The respondent may accept responsibility for the alleged violation and request that the dean of Advising and Cocurricular Programs determine an appropriate sanction while reserving the right to appeal solely on the ground of inappropriate sanction(s) to an Appeal Committee.
 Previous academic and/or student conduct violations will be taken into account when determining a sanction.
-The dean of advising and co-curricular programs may refer the case to the Academic Progress Committee for a hearing regardless of the wishes of the respondent.
+The dean of Advising and Co-curricular Programs may refer the case to the Academic Progress Committee for a hearing regardless of the wishes of the respondent.

-- 2. The respondent may accept responsibility for the alleged violation and request a sanctioning hearing before the Academic Progress Committee while reserving the right to appeal solely on the ground of inappropriate sanction(s) to an Appeal Committee.
-Previous academic and/or student conduct violations will be taken into account when determining a sanction. - 3.
-The respondent may deny responsibility for the alleged violation.
+2. The respondent may accept responsibility for the alleged violation and request a sanctioning hearing before the Academic Progress Committee while reserving the right to appeal solely on the ground of inappropriate sanction(s) to an Appeal Committee.
+Previous academic and/or student conduct violations will be taken into account when determining a sanction.

+3. The respondent may deny responsibility for the alleged violation.
 The case administrator will refer the matter to the Academic Progress Committee for a full conduct hearing.
 If the respondent is found responsible, previous academic and/ or student conduct violations will be taken into account when determining a sanction.
 The student reserves the right to appeal the sanction(s) on any or all of three grounds: procedure, new information, and/or inappropriate sanction.